Keyframer: Empowering Animation Design using Large Language Models: Keyframer System

 \section{Keyframer System}

-\system is an LLM-powered application we developed for creating animations from static images.
-Leveraging the code-generation capabilities of LLMs, along with the semantic structure of Static Vector Graphics (SVGs), Keyframer generates CSS for animating SVGs based on user-supplied natural language prompts.
-Keyframer was designed to support both 1) exploration by enabling users to request, compare, and explore design variants; and 2) refinement, as users are able to iterate on their designs either through reprompting or by editing the LLM-generated animations directly through several designed editor modes.
-Keyframer is implemented using Open AI’s Chat Completion API \footnote{\url{https://platform.openai.com/docs/guides/text-generation/chat-completions-api}}, utilizing GPT-4 as its base model.
-In this section, we describe the design of the \system interface and how its features align with our Design Goals (DGs) described in Section \ref{sec:dgs}.
+\system is an LLM-powered application for creating animations from static images.
+Leveraging the code-generation capabilities of LLMs, along with the semantic structure of Static Vector Graphics (SVGs), Keyframer generates CSS for animating images based on user-supplied natural language prompts.
+Keyframer supports 1) \textbf{exploration} by enabling users to request and compare design variants and 2) \textbf{refinement}, as users can iterate on their designs either through reprompting or by editing the LLM-generated animations directly.
+Keyframer is implemented using GPT-4.